-Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Baldwin is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some boroughs, Baldwin isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Baldwin are a mix of both white- and blue-collar jobs.
 Overall, Baldwin is a borough of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Baldwin who work in office and administrative support (16.92%), sales jobs (10.43%), and management occupations (6.48%).
+There are especially a lot of people living in Baldwin who work in office and administrative support (16.72%), sales jobs (10.16%), and management occupations (6.39%).

 Also of interest is that Baldwin has more people living here who work in computers and math than 95% of the places in the US.

-In Baldwin, a lot of people use the bus to get to work every day though Baldwin is a relatively small borough.
-Those that ride the bus are primarily traveling out of town to good jobs in other cities.
+Despite being a small borough, Baldwin has a lot of people using the bus to get to and from work every day.
+Most of these people on the bus are using it to get to good jobs in other cities.

-The education level of Baldwin citizens is a little higher than the average for US cities and towns: 24.55% of adults in Baldwin have at least a bachelor's degree.
+The percentage of people in Baldwin who are college-educated is somewhat higher than the average US community of 21.84%: 25.24% of adults in Baldwin have at least a bachelor's degree.

 The most common language spoken in Baldwin is English.
 Other important languages spoken here include Other Asian languages and Spanish.